Pyomo/pyomo/pyomo/pysp/util/doc/demorapper.rst

 Demonstration of rapper Capabilities
 ====================================

+..
+   doctest:: I can't stop output from PySP so I can't test.
+And also:

+   I think it is a bad idea to try to insist that output is the same every time this runs.
+I have other tests of this code, so it should be enough for the doctest just make sure there are no exceptions.

 We provide a series of examples intended to show different things that can be done with rapper.

 .. testsetup:: *

    import tempfile
    import sys
    import os